 Stool and blood tests are not very helpful in diagnosing pinworms.
 Seeing a worm clinches the diagnosis.
 Check your child’s skin with a flashlight during the night and first thing in the morning.
 Look for white, wiggling threads.
 If it’s not wiggling, it’s probably just lint.
 Occasionally a wiggling worm will be seen on the surface of a stool.
 Pinworms are so common that children with nighttime anal itching are often treated without any lab test at all.
 The classic diagnostic tool is to apply a piece of transparent tape to the skin near the anus first thing in the morning.
 This tape can then be attached to a glass slide and examined under a microscope for the presence of eggs.
 Your doctor can supply you with a pinworm lab kit, if necessary.

-Treatment is with a single dose of an anti-pinworm drug such as Albenza (albendazole), pyrantel pamoate, or Emverm (mebendazole).
+Treatment is with a single dose of an anti-pinworm drug such as albendazole (Albenza), or pyrantel pamoate (the active ingredient found in Reese’s Pinworm Medicine, which is available over the counter).
 Most children and adults experience no side effects (use of these drugs in children less than two years old is limited).
 Hives or other allergic rashes have been reported only rarely.
 Very rare cases of convulsions have occurred.

-This medicine kills the worms 95% of the time, but does not kill the eggs.
+This medicine kills the worms 95% of the time but does not kill the eggs.
 Hence, retreatment in two weeks is a good idea.
-Girls with vaginal itching alone do not necessarily need treatment, since the problem will often disappear on its own.
+Doing this is almost 100% effective at eradicating the pinworms.
+Girls with vaginal itching alone do not necessarily need treatment since the problem will often disappear on its own.

 Physicians disagree about whether or not to treat all family members.
 Often treating the infected child alone will get rid of the infestation.
 Anyone who sleeps with the child, or any family member or friend with itching should be treated.
 In stubborn cases, it’s a good idea to treat all family members regardless of symptoms.